 Aluminum awnings are an old-fashioned, low-tech solution to keeping your house cooler

-Summer’s coming soon.
 What did folks do before electrified air conditioning?
-They put awnings — including for much of the 20th Century, aluminum awnings — on their windows.
+One solution was that they put awnings.
+For much of the 20th century, aluminum awnings were popular.
 And yes, you can still still get these low-tech solutions to keeping cool.
-Above: When Scott improved the curb appeal of his house, one of the things he did was add an aluminum awning over the front door.
-Practical, too!
+Above: When Scott improved the curb appeal of his house, one of the things he did was add an aluminum awning over his windows and the front door.
+Awnings over a front door are great for rain protection, too!

-And do you love his front door?
+- And do you love Scott’s front door?
 See our list of 14 places to buy or DIY a mid century modern front door to scope out one of your own!

 Here is what a 1994 Department of Energy study had to say about the efficacy of window awnings to conserve energy [link now broken]:

 Although their effectiveness can be affected by many factors including location, climate, window size, and glass type, the energy efficiency advantages of awnings are clear.
 According to the Department of Energy, awnings can reduce heat gain up to 65% in south facing windows and up to 77% on windows facing east.
 Awnings reduce stress on existing air conditioning systems, and make it possible to install new HVAC systems with smaller capacity, thus saving purchasing and operating costs.
 Air conditioners need to work less hard, less often.
 When used with air conditioners, awnings can lower the cost of cooling a building by up to 25%.*